HolaWorldWideWeb/HolaWorldWideWeb/README.md

 | next |  Redux        |

 </details>

-🔭 I’m currently making my career come back and 👩🏻‍🎓 training as a Full Stack Development 💻 <br /> 👨‍💻 I’m looking to collaborate on the open source in this platform. <br />
+I am fully bilingual in Spanish and English and 🔭 I’m currently making my career come back and 👩🏻‍🎓 training as a Full Stack Development 💻 <br />
+👨‍💻 I’m looking to collaborate on the open source in this platform. <br />
 🧘‍♂️ Ask me about what other transferable skills I possess. <br />
 🙈🙉🙊 How to reach me: my email normasgunderson@gmail.com <br />